 On the grounds you will see an area dedicated to the “Ojizou-san”, Ksitigarbha (bodhisattva who looks over children, travelers and the underworld).

-s include andagi (Okinawan donuts), chichidango (sweet rice cakes) and plate lunches.
+And the offerings include andagi (Okinawan donuts), chichidango (sweet rice cakes) and plate lunches.
 So local!

 These are mini “ojizou-san”.